TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 with $N$ being the number of image patches, and $M$ being the number of text tokens.
 Specifically, $N$ and $M$ denote the number of patches/tokens in a sequence that are not the cls token ($mono(["I_CLS"])$/$mono(["T_CLS"])$) or padding token ($mono(["PAD"])$) @filip.
 The choice to exclude padding tokens is obvious, as they do not carry any semantic information.
-The cls token is excluded, as it contains global information.
+The cls token is excluded, as it is not specific to any token/patch, and is used to represent global information.
+We additionally exclude the end-of-sequence token ($mono(["EOS"])$), as it is not specific to any token/patch either.
 The result is the cosine similarity between all image patches and text tokens of an image-text pair.

 The next step is to find for each image patch $k$, the text token with the maximum cosine similarity to this image patch.